 |The art of balance|

-The martial art of taijiquan is based upon the yin/yang concept.
+The martial art of taijiquan uses the yin/yang concept in combat.

 Yang style has something of the

 feeling of 'killer energy' about it; it is more martial in appearance.

 A spectator can see the applications of the movements when they watch the form.

 The Yang style of taijiquan was developed by martial art legend Yang Lu-chan.

 The combat methods and principles behind taijiquanhave been a well-kept secret in China for hundreds of years.

 Very few members of the general public understand how to use taijiquanas a martial art.